At MCLA, we're here for all - and focused on each - of our

 Assume campus-wide evening/weekend on-call rotation in

 Additional responsibilities may be assigned as needed in the

 scope of related work duties.

-1-3 years of related experience within co-curricular student
+1-3 years of Residence Life related experience and have an

 Excellent interpersonal and communication (written and verbal)

 skills with the ability to collaborate effectively with diverse

 campus community members, including, students, faculty, staff, and

 Must be able to manage multiple projects at various levels of